 *Article credit.
 WHEN BANKS started to fail and protesters began filling the streets in 2019, Moussa Khoury resisted the temptation to leave his native Lebanon.
 After a massive explosion flattened part of Beirut, the capital, last year, he fixed his broken windows and stayed put.
 But in the end he could not withstand the collapse of Lebanon’s currency.
 Mr Khoury runs a startup selling vegetables grown in hydroponic planters.
 His customers paid him in liras, while his suppliers demanded hard currency.
 So in April he accepted an offer from an acquaintance who promised to invest in the business—if Mr Khoury…

 By Illias Bantekas and Lutz Oette.
 This unique textbook merges human rights law with its practice, from the courtroom to the battlefield.
-Human rights are analysed in their particular context, and the authors assess, among other things, the impact of international finance, the role of NGOs, and the protection of rights in times of emergency, including the challenges posed by counter-terrorism.
+Human rights are analyzed in their particular context, and the authors assess, among other things, the impact of international finance, the role of NGOs, and the protection of rights in times of emergency, including the challenges posed by counter-terrorism.
 In parallel, a series of interviews with practitioners, case studies and practical applications offer multiple perspectives and challenging questions on the effective implementation of human rights.
 Although the book comprehensively covers the traditional areas of international human rights law,…

 Sarah Wild.
 Undercounting or ignoring cases of the disease on the continent could lead to new variants that might derail efforts to end the pandemic.
 Kenya and other African countries are reporting relatively few COVID cases, but studies suggest that the continent’s true burden of disease may be undercounted.
 Africa has suffered about three million COVID-19 cases since the start of the pandemic—at least officially.
 The continent’s comparatively low number of reported cases has puzzled scientists and prompted many theories about its exceptionalism, from its young population to its countries’ rapid and aggressive lockdowns.
 But numerous seroprevalence surveys, which use blood tests to identify…